FMSC-Measurements/FScruiser/Doc/Dependencies.md

 ## Prism
 MVVM framework, Navigation

+### Prism.Autofac.Forms
+ variant of prism library that uses autofac under the covers for IOC.
+There is no direct dependency on autofac and other variants could be used without requiring code changes.

-## pt.Xamarin.Plugin.FilePicker
+## Xamarin.Plugin.FilePicker
 for FilePicker
 multiple forks of this library exist some better supported than others.
-Keep track of developments on this library.
+Currently this seems the best supported Keep track of developments on this library.

 ## Xamarin.Toolkit.*
-useful suit of libraries that extend functionality of controls
+useful suit of libraries that extend functionality of controls using Behaviors, Converters, and Effects

 ## Scripty.MsBuild
 build tool. **not a run-time dependency **